c-snell/Documentation/centos_k8s_node_prep.md

 Reboot.

 The node prep is now complete.
 It is recommended to take a snapshot.

+### Kubernetes Deployment

 The rest of this guide will walk you through the steps of configuring a single node Kubernetes deployment.

-You can use this script to finish the deployment:
+There are two deployment options, an [automated script](#automated-deployment) or [manual](#manual-deployment-method).

+#### Automated deployment

+This is a script to finish to quickly configure dependencies and deploy Kubernetes.

 ```
 ## Install Single node Kubernetes cluster.